avalon60/OraTAPI/README.md

 ## Connection Manager

 The connection manager allows you to treat database connections in a similar manner to named connections in `SQLcl`.
-Connection credentials and DSN (TNS) strings can be stored and retrieved locally, by use of a convenient name.
-Credentials are transparently encrypted/decrypted from a locally maintained store.
-The `conn_mgr` command allows you to save credentials and a connect string, by using a combination of the following command line arguments:
+Connection settings and DSN (TNS) strings can be stored and retrieved locally by use of a convenient name.
+Passwords are transparently encrypted/decrypted from a locally maintained store.
+OraTAPI maintains its own connection store and does not read SQLcl's `.dbtools` files.
+The `conn_mgr` command allows you to save a connection by using a combination of the following command line arguments:

 - -c / --create
 - -e / --edit
 - -d / --delete
 - -l / --list
 - -C / --print-creds
+- --auth-type password / oci_iam_token

 This allows you to: